changwoolab/simple-node-cache/README.md

 A simple in-memory cache for node.js

 There are no type limitations.
-You can cache every type.
+You can cache almost everything.

 ## Installation